JaneliaSciComp/modular-devices/README.md

 Object oriented firmware/software server objects run on the hardware objects and provide the interface necessary to interact with and control the device.
-Each firmware/software server object adds a set of methods, parameters, and fields to the device.
-Methods execute actions, parameters pass information to the methods, and fields store data internally on the device.
+Each firmware/software server object adds a set of methods, parameters, fields, and interrupts to the device.
+Methods execute actions, parameters pass information to the methods, fields store data internally on the device, and interrupts allow triggering actions.
 Every device may consist of several layers of firmware/software server objects.
 Each layer extends or modififies the layer beneath it, like inheritance and composition in traditional object oriented software.
 Lower layers may provide general features specific to the particular hardware it is running on, while higher layers may add features specific to the particular task the user may want to run or hardware connected to the device.
 Firmware/software server objects are written to maximize code reuse and separation of concerns.

 Object oriented firmware/software client objects may be run on other modular devices or on host computers connected to one or more modular